mholling/las2poly/README.md

 > Set a minimum area for waterbodies and islands to be retained.
 > A sensible default value is used according to the minimum waterbody width.

+**-d**, **--delta** *metres*

+> Set an allowable average height difference across opposing edges of a watercourse or waterbody.
+> (Some leeway is required to accommodate situations such as steep-sided river banks.)

 **-s**, **--slope** *degrees*

-> Set the maximum slope for a minimum-width waterbody.
+> Set the maximum slope for waterbodies.
-> This value determines how much height variation is allowed along the edge of water voids.
-> (Some leeway is required to accommodate situations such as steep-sided river banks.)
+> This secondary filter ensures remaining non-horizontal voids are ignored.

 **-r**, **--water**